A new study finds that a growing number of women are either using cannabis or want to use it for the management of menopausal symptoms.

 The study results will appear during the 2020 Virtual Annual Meeting of the North American Menopause Society (NAMS).

 The study sample consisted of 232 women (mean age 56) in Northern California.
 They were all participants in the Midlife Women Veterans Health Survey.
 More than half reported such bothersome symptoms as hot flashes and night sweats (54%), insomnia (27%), and genitourinary symptoms (69%).

 Roughly 27% of those sampled reported having used or were currently using cannabis to manage their symptoms.
 An additional 10% of participants expressed an interest in trying cannabis to manage menopause symptoms in the future.
 In contrast, only 19% reported using a more traditional type of symptom management, such as hormone therapy.

-Women reporting hot flashes and night sweats were the most likely to report using cannabis for menopause symptom management.
+Women reporting menopausal symptoms such as hot flashes and night sweats were the most likely to report using cannabis.

 Use did not differ by age, race/ethnicity, socioeconomic status, or mental health conditions.

-“These findings suggest that cannabis use to manage menopause symptoms may be relatively common,” said Carolyn Gibson, a psychologist and health services researcher at San Francisco VA Health Care System.
-Gibson is also the lead author of the study.
+“These findings suggest that cannabis use to manage menopause symptoms may be relatively common,” said Carolyn Gibson.
+Gibson is a psychologist and health services researcher at San Francisco VA Health Care System.
+She is also the lead author of the study.

 Safety or effectiveness not proven

 “However,” Gibson said, “we do not know whether cannabis use is safe or effective for menopause symptom management, or whether women are discussing these decisions with their healthcare providers, particularly in the VA, where cannabis is considered an illegal substance under federal guidelines.”